oliviabarrick/gitops-controller/README.md

 sync with its manifest in Git, whether the manifest in Git should be kept in sync with the resource in Kubernetes, or whether it is ignored.

-The git-controller clones a repository containing Kubernetes manifests and can synchronize the repository in either direction.
+The gitops-controller clones a repository containing Kubernetes manifests and can synchronize the repository in either direction.
 If a resource is configured to be kept in sync with the Git repository, it will be updated any time it goes out of sync with the Git repository.
 If a resource is configured to keep the Git repository in